 Fragonard was one of the most prolific of the eighteenth-century painters and draftsmen.
 Born in 1732 in Grasse in southern France, he moved with his family at an early age to Paris.
-He first took a position as a clerk, but having demonstrated an interest in art, he worked in the studio of the still life and genre painter Jean Siméon Chardin (1699-1779).
-After spending a short time with Chardin, from whom he probably learned merely the bare rudiments of his craft, he entered the studio of François Boucher (1703-1770).
-Under Boucher's tutelage Fragonard's talent developed rapidly, and he was soon painting decorative pictures and pastoral subjects very close to his master's style (for example, Diana and Endymion, NGA 1960.6.2).
+He first took a position as a clerk, but having demonstrated an interest in art, he worked in the studio of the still life and genre painter Jean Siméon Chardin (French, 1699 - 1779).
+After spending a short time with Chardin, from whom he probably learned merely the bare rudiments of his craft, he entered the studio of François Boucher (French, 1703 - 1770).
+Under Boucher’s tutelage Fragonard’s talent developed rapidly, and he was soon painting decorative pictures and pastoral subjects very close to his master’s style (for example, Diana and Endymion).
 Although Fragonard apparently never took courses at the Académie royale de peinture et de sculpture, he entered the Prix de Rome competition in 1752, sponsored by Boucher, winning the coveted first prize on the strength of Jeroboam Sacrificing to the Idols (Paris, École des Beaux-Arts).
 Before leaving for Italy, however, he entered the École des élèves protégés in Paris, a school established to train the most promising students of the Académie royale.
-There he studied history and the classics and worked with the director, Carle Van Loo (1705-1765), one of the leading painters of the day.
-Van Loo's influence on Fragonard's art is evident in the large Psyche Showing Her Sisters the Gifts She Has Received from Cupid (London, National Gallery), a fluidly painted work that was exhibited to King Louis XV (r.
-1715-1774) in 1754.
+There he studied history and the classics and worked with the director, Carle Van Loo (French, 1705 - 1765), one of the leading painters of the day.
+Van Loo’s influence on Fragonard’s art is evident in the large Psyche Showing Her Sisters the Gifts She Has Received from Cupid (London, National Gallery), a fluidly painted work that was exhibited to King Louis XV (r.
+1715–1774) in 1754.

-Following his stint at the École, Fragonard traveled to Italy, spending the years 1756-1761 at the Académie de France in Rome.
-Fragonard's slow progress (or his unwillingness to complete his assigned artistic chores) concerned the director, Charles Joseph Natoire (1700-1777), but the young artist showed greater promise when he was steered toward sketching in the open air, a practice that Natoire encouraged.
-Inspired by such landscapists active in Italy as Hubert Robert (1733-1808) and Claude Joseph Vernet (1714-1789) and by the patronage of the Abbé de Saint-Non (1727-1791), an accomplished amateur and avid collector, Fragonard developed an interest in landscape painting and drawing that would remain an important aspect of his art throughout his life.
-During the summer of 1760, spent with Saint-Non at the Villa d'Este in Tivoli, Fragonard produced a series of red chalk drawings of the gardens and principal sites of the town that are among the greatest examples of landscape art of the century.
+Following his stint at the École, Fragonard traveled to Italy, spending the years 1756–1761 at the Académie de France in Rome.
+Fragonard’s slow progress (or his unwillingness to complete his assigned artistic chores) concerned the director, Charles Joseph Natoire (French, 1700 - 1777), but the young artist showed greater promise when he was steered toward sketching in the open air, a practice that Natoire encouraged.
+Inspired by such landscapists active in Italy as Hubert Robert (French, 1733 - 1808) and Claude-Joseph Vernet (French, 1714 - 1789) and by the patronage of the Abbé de Saint-Non (1727–1791), an accomplished amateur and avid collector, Fragonard developed an interest in landscape painting and drawing that would remain an important aspect of his art throughout his life.
+During the summer of 1760, spent with Saint-Non at the Villa d’Este in Tivoli, Fragonard produced a series of red chalk drawings of the gardens and principal sites of the town that are among the greatest examples of landscape art of the century.
 He returned to France in the company of Saint-Non, with whom he had traveled extensively through Italy, making drawings of the principal architectural sites and works of art that they encountered.
 Saint-Non later used these drawings as the basis for a series of etchings and aquatints.

-[Richard Rand, in French Paintings of the Fifteenth through the Eighteenth Century, The Collections of the National Gallery of Art Systematic Catalogue, Washington, D.C., 2009: 149-150.]
+This text was previously published in Philip Conisbee et al., French Paintings of the Fifteenth through the Eighteenth Century, The Collections of the National Gallery of Art Systematic Catalogue (Washington, DC, 2009), 149–150.

 Conisbee, Philip, et al. French Paintings of the Fifteenth through the Eighteenth Century.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 2009: 149-150.